Sakhee89/sakhee-server/README.md

 ## Installation & Setup

-To clone the repo use git clone [GitHub Link](https://github.com/Sakhee89/sakhee-server) to clone the project.
+To clone the repo use git clone https://github.com/Sakhee89/sakhee-server to clone the project.

 Next, install the dependencies and devDependencies by using the command npm install